Healthcare Insights

 RFIs and RFPs allow healthcare organizations and other entities to gather information on potential partners and vendors, making it easier to identify those best equipped to meet the unique needs of their planned project or initiative.

 RFIs are typically performed early in the project planning process to gather broad information on multiple vendors’ capabilities.
-RFPs tend to be issued after a budget and timeline have been established for a project, with a focus on identifying a partner who can meet very specific needs.
+RFPs tend to be issued after a budget and timeline has been established for a project, with a focus on identifying a partner who can meet very specific needs.

 RFPs may be followed by a request for quotation (RFQ) to obtain an itemized list of a vendor’s pricing.